sbt/sbt/src/sphinx/Getting-Started/Basic-Def.rst

 they are expressions, rather than complete Scala statements.
 These expressions may be interspersed with ``val``s, ``lazy val``s, and ``def``s, but top-level ``object``s and classes are not allowed in ``build.sbt``.
+Those should go in the ``project/`` directory as full Scala source files.

 On the left, ``name``, ``version``, and ``scalaVersion`` are *keys*.
 A key is an instance of ``SettingKey[T]``, ``TaskKey[T]``, or